micantoine/svelte-preprocess-cssmodules/README.md

 ### CSS binding

-Link CSS values to any component dynamic variable by using `bind()`.
+Link the value of a CSS property to a dynamic variable by using `bind()`.

 ```html
 <script>